-Each year, more than 8,600 students choose Buffalo State for its superb academic programs, applied learning opportunities, affordable tuition, and metropolitan location.
+Each year, more than 7,000 students choose Buffalo State University for its superb academic programs, applied learning opportunities, affordable tuition, and metropolitan location.
 Our goal is to inspire a lifelong passion for learning and to empower a diverse population of students to succeed as citizens of a challenging world.

 Broad Array of High-Quality Academic Programs

-As the largest comprehensive “university college” in the State University of New York (SUNY) system, Buffalo State offers more than 170 undergraduate programs with 11 honors options, 18 post-baccalaureate teacher certification programs, and more than 65 opportunities for graduate study.
-At the same time, the college is recognized for its excellence in classroom teaching and scholarship and is known for its small class sizes—nearly 90 percent of all classes have fewer than 40 students.
-Buffalo State offers the perfect academic blend: small college learning environments coupled with large university opportunities.
+As the largest comprehensive “university college” in the State University of New York (SUNY) system, Buffalo State University offers more than 170 undergraduate programs with 11 honors options, 18 post-baccalaureate teacher certification programs, and more than 65 opportunities for graduate study.
+At the same time, the university is recognized for its excellence in classroom teaching and scholarship and is known for its small class sizes—nearly 90 percent of all classes have fewer than 35 students.
+Buffalo State University offers the perfect academic blend: small college learning environments coupled with large university opportunities.

 Diverse and Creative Environment